awslabs/dgl-lifesci/examples/property_prediction/csv_data_configuration/README.md

     and `rmse` for root mean square error.
 - **Num Epochs**: `-n number` [default=1000]
     - Specifies the maximum number of epochs for training.
 Early stopping will be performed based on validation metric.
+- **Num of Processes for Data Loading**: `-nw number` [default=1]
+    - Specifies the number of processes to use for data loading.
+A larger number might yield a faster speed.
 - **Print Every**: `-pe number` [default=20]
     - The training progress will be printed every `number` minibatches.
 - **Result Path**: `-p path` [default=regression_results]